-I've divided the review into three parts - smaller backpacks, medium sized backpacks and large travel backpacks.
-So, whichever size you're looking for, I'm sure you will be able to find something right here.
+I’ve divided the review into three parts – small, medium and large travel backpacks.
+So, no matter which size you’re looking for, I’m sure you will be able to find the perfect backpack right here.

 At A Glance: Our Top 3 Picks for Women's Travel Backpack